-Here I also touch on the effect of recent United State Supreme Court decision on convictions for Health and Safety Code Section 11360.
+Here I also touch on the effect of recent the United States Supreme Court decision on convictions for Health and Safety Code Section 11360.
 Although the offense does not DUI related, it could easily be charged on the same complaint as a DUI.

 Under Immigration Law, a conviction for transportation of marijuana was viewed as an aggravated felony.
-Recent Supreme Court decision determined that it is not.
+The recent Supreme Court decision determined that it is not.
 In Moncrieffe v.
-Holder, a conviction for a marijuana distribution offense that fails to establish remuneration or more that a small amount (at least more then 1.3 grams) of marijuana, it is not an aggravated felony.
+Holder, a conviction for a marijuana distribution offense that fails to establish remuneration or more than a small amount (at least more than 1.3 grams) of marijuana, it is not an aggravated felony.
 Moncrieffe’s conviction is from Georgia, but, a parallel can be drawn to California law and specifically to Health and Safety Code sections 11359 and 11360 – both are commonly charged when law enforcement believes the illegal sale of marijuana occurs.
 Ironically, Health and Safety Code Section 11360 is considered a more serious offense under state law because the maximum punishment is 4 years.
-Under 11359, the maximum punishment is 3 years.
+A violation of Health and Safety section 11359 has the maximum punishment of only 3 years.

-Under the categorical approach – only conduct covered in the statute of conviction and only with a conviction can an immigrant suffer immigration consequences.
+Under the categorical approach – only conviction for conduct covered in the statute can have immigration consequences.
 Under the categorical approach the immigration court is not permitted to consider mere conduct and to go “beyond” the conviction by reading the police reports.

-Moncrieffe v.
-Holder, not only excluded conviction for distribution of marijuana from aggravated felony analysis because the statute did not specify remuneration and had a small amount, but it also reaffirmed categorical approach, a great win for defense lawyers criminal defendants with immigration issues.
-Importantly, the Moncrieffe court specifically rejected Matter of Aruna deviation from categorical approach.
+In Moncrieffe v.
+Holder, the court not only excluded conviction for distribution of marijuana from aggravated felony analysis because the statute did not specify remuneration and had a small amount, but it also reaffirmed the categorical approach, a great win for defense lawyers criminal defendants with immigration issues.
+Importantly, the Moncrieffe court rejected the Matter of Aruna holding that deviated from the categorical approach.
 It also provided several arguments to challenge Silva-Trevino arguments.
-In short, not only did Moncrieffe allows settlement of certain cases without an offense being deemed an aggravated felony, but it also reversed a terrible trend in recent years of rejecting categorical approach in deportation analysis.
+In short, not only did Moncrieffe allows settlement of certain cases without an offense being deemed an aggravated felony, but it also reversed a terrible trend in recent years of rejecting the categorical approach in deportation analysis.